 In the final system, the process will look like this:

-- CRM creates an application and initial application party in Blend
+- CRM creates loan and consumer in Blend

 - Consumers use Blend and update some of their information

 - CRM gets an event notification that consumers information has been updated